metabarcoding/obitools4-doc/content/docs/commands/basics/obigrep/_index.md

 ## Description

-{{< obi obigrep >}} is a tool to filter a sequence file based on multiple criteria.
-It allows selecting a subset of sequences based on a set of criteria.
-Sequences matching all the criteria are kept and printed to the standard output, while the other sequences are discarded.
-Criteria can apply to the sequence identifier, the sequence itself or the annotations of the sequence.
+{{< obi obigrep >}} is a tool that allows a subset of sequences to be selected based on a set of criteria.
+Sequences from the input data set that match all criteria are retained and printed in the result, while the other sequences are discarded.
+The criteria can be based on the sequence identifier, the sequence itself or the annotations of the sequence.

 ## Synopsis